mgastner/cartogram-cpp/sample_data/README.md

   | Flanders          | 6589069    |
   | Wallonia          | 3633795    |

-  The column header for the divisions (e.g. `Region`) must match a key in the GeoJSON file.
+  The column header for the divisions (e.g. `shapeName`) must match a key in the GeoJSON file.
   The names of the divisions (e.g. Wallonia etc.) must match the corresponding values in the GeoJSON.